RichardBeindorf/RichardBeindorf/README.md

 # Hey i am Richard
 but since you're here call me Rich

-With a background in commonication and media sciences, i wandered through a pleathora of diciplines to end up in the beautiful struggle that is coding.
+With a background in commonication and media sciences, i wandered through a pleathora of diciplines to end up in the beautiful struggle that is development.

 My motivation is to ideate and construct websites and applications that will baffle you.